-CMYK Meaning: What Is It and Why Is It Important?
+What is the CMYK Color Model?
+Why Is It Important?

 What Is CMYK?

-To help comprehend how the CMYK model works, think about the process of printing a document.
-When you start the printing process, the paper is completely blank, but once you click print, the CMYK color model works to create the finished copy that will turn out black if cyan, magenta, yellow and key are all at 100% intensity.
+To give you an example of how the CMYK model works, think about the process of printing a document.
+When you start the printing process, the paper is completely blank.
+Once you click print, the CMYK color model works to create the finished copy.

 What Is RGB?